Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.IoT.ModelsRepository/samples/readme.md

 ## DtmiConventions utility functions

-The IoT Models Repository applies a set of conventions for organizing digital twin models.
+The Device Models Repository applies a set of conventions for organizing DTDL models.
 This package exposes a class called `DtmiConventions` which exposes utility functions supporting these conventions.
 These same functions are used throughout the client.

 ```C# Snippet:ModelsRepositorySamplesDtmiConventionsIsValidDtmi